SoftUni/Programming-Basics-Book-Java-EN/chapter-04-complex-conditions-exam-problems.md

 ![](assets/chapter-4-2-images/01.On-time-for-the-exam-04.png)

-What remains is to calculate the difference between the two times, in order to determine **when** and **what time compared to the exam time** the student has arrived.
+It remains for us to calculate the difference between the two times, to determine **when** and **what time compared to the exam time** the student has arrived.

 ![](assets/chapter-4-2-images/01.On-time-for-the-exam-05.png)

-Our next step is to do the required **checks and calculations**,and finally we will print the output.
+Our next step is to do the required **checks and calculations**, and finally, we will print the output.
 Let's separate the code into **two** parts:

-- First, let's show when the student arrived – is he **early**, **late** or **on time**.
-In order to do that, we will use an **`if-else`** statement.
+- First, let's show when the student arrived – is he **early**, **late** or **on time**. Тo do that, we will use an **`if-else`** statement.
-- After that, we will show the **time difference**, if the student arrives in a **different time** from the starting **time of the exam**.
+- After that, we will show the **time difference** if the student arrives in a **different time** from the starting **time of the exam**.

-In order to spare one additional check (**`else`**), we can, by default, assume that the student was late.
+To spare one additional check (**`else`**), we can, by default, assume that the student was late.

-that, according to the condition, we will check whether the difference in times is **more than 30 minutes**.
+According to the condition, we will check whether the difference in times is **more than 30 minutes**.
 If this is true, we assume that the student is **early**.
 If we do not match the first condition, we need to check if the **difference is less than or equal to zero (**`<= 0`**)**, by which we are checking the condition whether the student arrived within the range of **0 to 30 minutes** before the exam.

-In all other cases we assume that the student is **late**, which we did **by default**.
+In all other cases, we assume that the student is **late**, which we did **by default**.
 Therefore, no additional check is needed.

 ![](assets/chapter-4-2-images/01.On-time-for-the-exam-06.png)

-Finally, we need to find out and print **what is the time difference between exam start time and student arrival time**, , as well as whether the time difference indicates the time of arrival **before or after the exam start**.
+Finally, we need to find out and print **what is the time difference between exam start time and student arrival time**.
+Also, whether this difference shows the time of arrival **before or after the exam start**.

-We check whether the time difference is **more than** one hour, in order to print hours and minutes in the required **format**, or if it is **less than** one hour,  in order to print **only minutes** as a format and description.
+We also check whether the time difference is **more than** one hour, to print hours and minutes in the required **format**, or if it is **less than** one hour, to print **only minutes** in the required format and description.

 We also need to do one more check – whether the time of the student arrival is **before** or **after** the exam start time.

 ![](assets/chapter-4-2-images/01.On-time-for-the-exam-07.png)

-#### Printing the Result
+#### Printing the result

-Finally, what remains is to print the result on the console.
-According to the requirements, if the student arrived right on time (**not even a minute difference**), we do not need to print a second result.
-This is why we apply the following **condition**:
+Finally, it remains to print the result on the console.
+According to the requirements, if the student arrived right in time (**not even a minute difference**), we do not need to print a second result.
+This is why we do the following **check**:

 ![](assets/chapter-4-2-images/01.On-time-for-the-exam-08.png)

-Actually, for the purposes of the task, printing the result **on the console** can be done on a much earlier stage – during the calculations.
+Printing the result **on the console** can be done at a much earlier stage – during the calculations.
 This, however, is not a very good practice. **Why?**

 Let's look at the idea that our code is not 10 lines, but 100 or 1000!
 One day, printing the result will not be done on the console, but will be written in a **file** or displayed as a **web aplication**.
-Then, on how many places in the code you will need to do changes?
+Then, on how many places in the code we need to do changes?
 Are you sure you won't miss some places?

 <table><tr><td><img src="/assets/alert-icon.png" style="max-width:50px" /></td>
 <td>Always consider the code that contains <b> logical calculations</b> as a <b>separate part</b> different from the part that processes the input and output data.
-It has to be able to work regardless of how the data is passed to it and where the result will be displayed.</td></tr></table>
+It must be able to work regardless of how the data is passed to it and where the result will be displayed.</td></tr></table>

-### Testing in the Judge System
+### Testing in the Judge system

 Test your solution here:  [https://judge.softuni.bg/Contests/Practice/Index/654#0](https://judge.softuni.bg/Contests/Practice/Index/654#0).